Zachhi/TradingBot/README.md

 # Trading Bot
-This program simulates how fish behave (flock) in large groups, how they run from predators, avoid obstacles, borders, and more.
+This program automatically trades stocks for you using python and the QuantConnect platform

 # Demo